My last Spec Kit article answered a brownfield question:

 - your biggest pain is planning quality, not raw implementation speed

-- you are comfortable paying more latency for better artifact quality
+- you are comfortable paying latency only at checkpoint moments

 - one strong general model for every phase